tornike-machitidze/mongodb-nodejs/3_expressWebServer/README.md

 we need to views folder was in the root folder where package.json is and all its files is visible for res.render("here")

+hbs.registerPartials(partialsPath); partials are like Components in react

+we need to tell hbs where to find directory of partials (components) and to use component hbs use syntacs {{>component}}